ceres-solver/ceres-solver/docs/source/solving.rst

    inverse Hessian is maintained and used to compute a quasi-Newton step [Nocedal]_, [ByrdNocedal]_.

-Currently Ceres Solver uses a backtracking and interpolation based Armijo line search algorithm.
+Currently Ceres Solver supports both a backtracking and interpolation based Armijo line search algorithm, and a sectioning/zoom interpolation (strong) Wolfe condition line search algorithm.

 .. _section-linear-solver: